Business Litigation

 Q. Is there any risk in taking down an alleged infringer’s websites, ecommerce websites, social media or online marketplaces?

-Yes, the alleged infringer may counter your claim, allege that you made a wrongful take-down and file suit against you to seek damages for the takedown if a suit has not already been filed.
+Yes, the alleged infringer may counter your claim, allege that you made a wrongful take-down and file suit against you to seek damages for the takedown.

 Q. What do I do if I am sued?

-Read the lawsuit to determine what claims are being alleged against you, where the lawsuit was filed and note any deadlines.
+Review the Complaint, note the claims against you and the location of the Court.
 Immediately contact an attorney, as time is of the essence.
 It takes time to prepare a strong defense and any counterclaims.

 Q. Why file or defend against a trademark infringement lawsuit?

-To protect your legal and equitable rights, investments, good will in your business and to seek court intervention to stop damaging unlawful activity and obtain damages.
+To protect your legal and equitable rights, investments, and good will in your business, to seek court intervention to stop damaging unlawful activity and obtain damages.